Mudflats located just south of San Antonio teem with shorebirds and other migrants.

 7.2 miles of trails.
 Visitor center in restored 1910 home has gift shop, trail maps, checklists, sightings log, restrooms, porch, and butterfly garden.

 Audubon center.
-Open 8-4 Saturdays and Sundays but closed holidays.
-Admission $2, children under 5 free.
+Open 8-4 Tuesdays through Sundays; closed holidays.
+Admission: $5 adults, $2 children.
 Docent-led tours are an additional $3 per person.
 Call to arrange weekday access or guided tours.